LOOKING FOR THE BEST HOT SPRINGS IN STEAMBOAT SPRINGS?

 Obviously, this might be an impossible challenge for some visitors, but if you’re lucky and a meteor shower occurs during your visit, don’t miss out on a soak in the springs while watching the show.

-Strawberry Park also offers spa services.
+Strawberry Park also has picnic areas and offers spa services.

 Getting To Strawberry Park Hot Springs From Steamboat

 As stated before, having a four-wheel drive vehicle during winter months is necessary.
 In summer months, although bumpy at times, the dirt road to reach Strawberry Park is very straightforward.

 If you are a visitor to Steamboat Springs, I suggest either renting a car or taking the shuttle to the hot springs.
 There are several shuttle services from downtown Steamboat to the hot springs.

 Prices for these shuttles range from $20 (children) to $45 (adults).
 These prices include entrance to the hot springs.